Jump to sectionWhat is workplace wellness?

 5. Vaccination clinics

 The benefit of offering onsite vaccinations seems clear.
-If you want fewer employees to miss work from the flu, make it easy for them to get vaccinated.
+If you want fewer employees to miss work from the flu and other illnesses, make it easy for them to get vaccinated.

 Again, providing these onsite and during working hours can be critical for ensuring high levels of participation.
 Check with your local health department to see if they can offer a clinic at your worksite.

-Want to protect your employees and reap the benefit of fewer unplanned absences?
+Want to protect your employees and reap the benefits of fewer unplanned absences?

 Make it easy for their families to be vaccinated as well.
 A few evening or weekend sessions to extend the service to spouses and children can be a service to the whole community.